The News Magazine of HCU

 February 18, 2019: Dr. Randy Hatchett Professor of Theology, School of Christian Thought

-Dr. Randy Hatchett is a professor of Theology in HBU’s School of Christian Thought.
+Dr. Randy Hatchett is a professor of Theology in HCU’s School of Christian Thought.
 His areas of specialty range from biblical interpretation to philosophy.
 He represents the University in numerous speaking and preaching engagements.
 Dr. Hatchett has served as an interim pastor many times, and is cognizant of making teaching applicable.

 To hear the podcast, visit Episode #96 Randy Hatchett – Professor of Theology.